 But in which village of the Cinque Terre to sleep?

-In reality, there is no better village than another to stay in.
+Actually, there is no better village than another to stay in.
 Take a look at the insights into the locations and choose the one you like best.

 Where to go to the sea in the Cinque Terre